 Each year the Association forms a committee to organize the Annual Prayer Breakfast and smaller committees, each led by a board member, to plan the other related events of the King Holiday celebrations.
 The committee includes representatives of area faith communities, public and private schools, Buncombe County and the City of Asheville, and other organizations and businesses.
 Committee remembers sell advertising for the Souvenir Journal distributed at the Breakfast, arrange logistics, recruit volunteers, and solicit nominations for annual awards.

 The Association recognizes both an adult and a youth winner of the Martin Luther King Award each year; offers college scholarship support to deserving Youth Award nominees; and from time to time honors a citizen with the Community Humanitarian Award.”

-The Martin Luther King, Jr. Association of Asheville & Buncombe County, Inc., invites area businesses and organizations to be corporate co-sponsors of our 38th annual MLK, Jr. Celebration, Saturday, January 19, 2019.
-The celebration will be held at the Crowne Plaza Tennis and Golf Resort, and the speaker will be Ernest G. Green, who won renown as one of the Little Rock Nine, a group of students who integrated Central High School in Little Rock, Ark. in 1957.
-The Prayer Breakfast is usually attended by more than 1,100 local citizens and community leaders, and is a great way to highlight your commitment to diversity with the citizens of Asheville and Buncombe County.
+Each year the Martin Luther King, Jr. Association of Asheville & Buncombe County, Inc., invites area businesses and organizations to be corporate co-sponsors of our annual MLK, Jr. Celebration.
+Held at the Crowne Plaza Tennis and Golf Resort, the Prayer Breakfast is usually attended by more than 1,100 local citizens and community leaders and is a great way to highlight your commitment to diversity with the citizens of Asheville and Buncombe County.